themamboman/blockone_example/README.md

 Both the ng-frontend and the nodejs server must be launched

+<u>Frontend:

+From the directory ./blockone_example/frontend/latestblocks, run this command to install dependencies:

+- npm install

-from the directory ./blockone_example/frontend/latestblocks, run this command to serve the webpage from http://localhost:4200/:
+Then, run this command to serve the webpage from http://localhost:4200/:

-ng serve --open
+- ng serve --open

+<u>Backend:

+From the directory ./blockone_example/backend/node-api, run this command to install dependencies:

+- npm install

-from the directory ./blockone_example/backend/node-api, run this command to start the nodejs listener running on http://localhost:3000/:
+Then run this command to start the nodejs listener running on localhost port 3000:

-npm start
+- npm start

+___

 Then, point the browser to http://localhost:4200/ to start the page.
 Clicking the Load button will load only the latest 10 blocks on the eosio blockchain.